 Since NEM is chosen as the highest priority technique, QUEST first adjusts NEM on all the BSP transformers.
 50% of 33kV efficiency is applied on all the BSP transformers according to NEM BLEND.
 After NEM is set, QUEST proceeds with the coordination.
 The next technique in the priority list is SMST.
 Since NEM does not affect the SMST operation, SMST blend can also be satisfied.
 SMST is put to a level of 75% of LV efficiency according to the configured BLEND.
 Now that SMST is set, QUEST continues to proceed with the coordination process.
 The last technique in the priority list is CLASS DR. Since CLASS adjustment can counteract the adjustment of both NEM and SMST, it has to be adjusted in the most restrictive way.
 NEM that is of highest priority is set to 50% network efficiency.
-That allows CLASS DR to also be put in a 50% DR. On the other hand, SMST is adjusted to be in a 75% LV efficiency mode that suits CLASS-DROQ-SM, only one quarter demand reduction could be applied to CLASS primaries in order not to cause LV violations upon CLASS activation.
-Bearing that in mind, CLASS DROQ is applied to all the CLASS primaries and
+That allows CLASS DR to also be put in a 50% DR. On the other hand, SMST is adjusted to be in a 75% LV efficiency mode that suits CLASS-DROQ-SM, only one quarter demand reduction could be applied to CLASS DROQ is applied to all the CLASS primaries and